Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 As a final note, if you want to know more about BEGANs, I recommend reading this [blog post][BEGAN_blogpost], which goes much more into detail.

 #### You might want to use BEGANs...
 ... for the same reasons you would use WGANs-GP.
-They both offer very similar results (stable training, simple architecture, loss function correlated to image quality), they mainly differ on their approach.
+They both offer very similar results (stable training, simple architecture, loss function correlated to image quality), they mainly differ in their approach.
 Due to the hard nature of evaluating generative models, it's difficult to say which is better.
 As Theis et al. says in [his paper][Theis], you should choose one evaluation method or another depending on the application.
-In this case, WGAN-GP has a better Inception score and yet BEGANs generate very high quality samples.
+In this case, WGAN-GP has a better Inception score and yet BEGANs generate very high-quality samples.
 Both are innovative and promising.

 ### <a name="ProGANs"></a> Progressive growings of GANs